timeteam/timeteam.github.io/_posts/Non_fiction/2017-01-17-consciousness.md

 On page 1, **Susan Blakemore** glibly states that we need to "use consciousness to investigate itself, which is a slightly weird idea".
 It is much more than that.
 Maybe it is at the heart of the problem, a much more fundamental principle and hurdle.

-The Further Reading section is way too short for my taste.
+The Further Reading section is way too short for a book like this.